 Executive Vice President and Head of Supply Chain

-Aylesbury is the world’s first carbon net zero dairy
+Aylesbury was the world’s first carbon net zero dairy

 When we built our dairy in Aylesbury in the UK, we ensured that it has the lowest energy requirement possible.
-Coupled with biogas from an external provider and biogas generated from its own effluent stream, the dairy is running on 100 per cent renewable sources.
-This makes Aylesbury the world’s first carbon net zero dairy.
+Coupled with biogas from an external provider and biogas generated from its own effluent stream, the dairy is able to run on 100 per cent renewable sources.

 Windmills, wood chips and solar panels